mooshkid/lifecom/README.md

 ### Installation
-Open the file `engage.py` and edit the lines below to match your chrome profile path.<br>
+Open the file `engage.py` and edit the lines below with our chrome profile path.<br>
 *(your chrome profile path can be found at [chrome://version/](chrome://version/))*
 ```python
 options.add_argument('--user-data-dir=...')